|Stepper Idle Valve Control

 In 2018 I discovered the below Youtube video made by Jon Lamb (comeinhandynow) in the U.K..
 It details making your own stepper motor idle speed circuit that can be adjusted from the dash.
 Jon outlines the manual adjustment method for a 4-wire idle air control valve, such as one found in a GM car like his.
 It sounded like a fun project.

 So the above setup allows a user to manually adjust the idle speed on the fly.
 This becomes useful if whatever system you're using isn't perfect in every regard.
 Maybe you want a higher idle during warm-ups or when the AC is on (combined with warm-ups).
 Being able to do an easy quick adjustment in my 242 Turbo would be a nice benefit.

-This is an idle motor from approximately 2003 and later GM
+This is a GM stepper idle motor from approximately 2003 and later GM

 cars or trucks .
-There are a couple different styles of
+There are a couple of different styles of

 idle motors out there.
 The one I picked uses the